 Protect yourself from falling objects, be careful of collapsing buildings, and evacuate to a safe open place, such as a park.
 If you don't have enough time to get to an open space, run inside a relatively new, reinforced concrete, earthquake-resistant building.

-If you run outside in panic without waiting for the shaking to stop, you will be putting yourself in danger of being hurt by falling objects and broken glass, as well as from tripping in panic.
 If you feel an earthquake, you will first want to hide in a secure spot, like under a sturdy desk.
-Try to choose a place where things won't fall, won't collapse, and won't move".
+Try to choose a place where things won't fall, collapse, or move.
 Even after the shocks have died down, you will need to be careful of broken glass pieces on the floor when evacuating outside.

-If you're in a department store or a convenience store, you will need to be careful of the scattering items and collapsing showcases.
+You will need to be careful of merchandise falling and collapsing showcases.
 Move to the closest stair landing or pillar.
-You should put your shopping basket over your head to protect yourself.
+Put your shopping basket over your head for protection.

-When there is an earthquake or other disaster in Japan, it is recommended to gather at a designated evacuation spot.
+When there is an earthquake or other disasters in Japan, there are designated evacuation spot you can go to.
 However, there are times that it's safer to wait for the instructions of staff or other people around you before evacuating.
-First, you will need to stay calm, examine your surroundings and situation, and then evacuate to the nearest shelter.
+Try to stay calm, examine your surroundings and situation carefully, and then evacuate to the nearest shelter.
 Below is a list of several designated evacuation places in Tokyo.

 Shinjuku: Shinjuku Gyoen National Garden

 If you're east of Shinjuku station, the nearest refuge spot is Shinjuku Gyoen National Garden.
-It is located 10 minutes from Shinjuku station's South Exit on foot.
-It is usually a garden which requires an entrance fee, but is opened to the public in the time of a disaster.
+The garden is around 10 minutes from Shinjuku Station's South Exit on foot.
+It is opened to the public in the time of a disaster.

 Shibuya: Hachiyama Junior High School

-This junior high school is an evacuation spot close to the center of Shibuya.
-The gates are usually closed for security purposes, but are opened to the public in the event of a disaster.
+This junior high school is an evacuation spot close to central Shibuya.
+The gates are usually closed for security purposes but are opened to the public in the event of a disaster.

 Shibuya: Shoto Junior High School

-This is also a refuge spot near the center of Shibuya.
-You should head to the one that is closer to you in case of emergency.
+Shoto Junior High School is a refuge spot near the center of Shibuya.
+You should head to the one that is closer to you in case of an emergency.

 Asakusa: Asakusa Elementary School